In this post, I shall be dis-certifying some AdSense myths and giving tips that will automatically see to your account being approved by AdSense.

 - Be neat, trust me, if your blog is looking like a world map drawn by a musician, sorry but no, AdSense won’t let you in.
-Cleanness is next to Godliness, blog neatness is next to Google AdSense! having a theme with heavy functions won’t cut it, but rather the deal is have a theme with well laid out functions, clear cut navigation, mobile responsive to the core + fast loading time is an advantage!
-If your blog or forum or whatever website it is is looking like it has all the archive in this world dumped on the homepage, it’s a no no for AdSense.
-Check Beta Yarn for example of what to look like, not copy o!!!
+Cleanness is next to Godliness, blog neatness is next to Google AdSense! having a theme with heavy functions won’t cut it, but rather the deal have a theme with well laid out functions, clear-cut navigation, mobile responsive to the core + fast loading time is an advantage!
+If your blog or forum or whatever website it is is looking like it has all the archive in this world dumped on the homepage, it’s a no-no for AdSense.
+Check this site for example of what to look like, not copy o!!

 This part you’d need to apply mostly after being approved in order not to loose the approval quicker than it came, AdSense takes no nonsense and the ban like it’s an essence.
 They call it protecting the interest of their advertisers.

 - Do not click your ads, lest you click your way out of the system.

 - Do not trick your audience into clicking or pleading that they click, AdSense checks on their publisher sites from time to time and if you are found flouting orders, you’d get flagged out.

 - Do not jam-pack ads on a page with little or no content, like error pages or making a post with only two lines…